pvandervelde/pvandervelde/README.md

 <a href="https://www.instagram.com/te.petrik/"><img src="https://img.shields.io/badge/instagram-%23E4405F.svg?&style=for-the-badge&logo=instagram&logoColor=white" height=25></a>
 <a href="https://www.youtube.com/c/PatrickvanderVelde"><img src="https://img.shields.io/badge/youtube-%2312100E.svg?&style=for-the-badge&logo=youtube&logoColor=white" height=25></a>

-I have been working as Software engineer for the last 15 years.
-Working in a wide range of industries, from emergency services to the cinema industry.
-I have worked on projects that involved developing software that was shipped to customers, as well as projects that involved delivery to internal development teams.
+I've been a software engineer for 15 years.
+I've worked in a range of industries, from emergency services to the cinema, and on projects where software shipped directly customers or to internal development teams.

-My main interest is the design and building of an autonomous mobile robot with four wheel independent steering (also known as a swerve drive).
+I'm interested in designing and building autonomous mobile robots with four-wheel independent steering (also known as a swerve drive).
 The prototype has ROS2 code for [robot description](https://github.com/pvandervelde/zinger_description), the [Gazebo world](https://github.com/pvandervelde/zinger_ignition) and the [steering controller](https://github.com/pvandervelde/zinger_swerve_controller).
-Additionally I have also contributed a significant amount of the ROS code for the [SCUTTLE robot](https://github.com/scuttlerobot).
+I've also contributed a significant amount of the ROS code for the [SCUTTLE robot](https://github.com/scuttlerobot).

-My other interest are:
+Other interests include:

-* Autonomous mobile robots
+* All kinds of autonomous mobile robots
-* Robot Operating System
 * Electronics
-* Computer Aided Design (Rhino3d, Fusion360, AutoCad)
+* Computer Aided Design (Rhino3d, Fusion360, AutoCAD)
-* IOT
-* Climbing
+* Rock climbing
 * Gardening
 * Woodworking